-It’s best known for its densely population of over 500 chimpanzees, though it’s also home to twelve other primate species and a few forest elephants which you can see on rare occasions if you are willing to spend the night in one of the tree houses provided by lodges such as the Chimpsnest.
+It’s best known for its dense population of over 500 chimpanzees, though it’s also home to twelve other primate species and a few forest elephants which you can see on rare occasions if you are willing to spend the night in one of the tree houses provided by lodges such as the Chimpsnest.

 Chimpanzee tracking starts at the entrance to the park where you will meet the experienced guides and rangers – all with expert knowledge of the forest.